I Was a King

-As far as I can work out, ID were a quartet (?) from Maryland who recorded just the one album, Where Are We Going, before imploding.
+ID were a quartet from Maryland who recorded just the one album, Where Are We Going, before imploding.
 It's basically an acid guitar freakout from beginning to end, showcasing the 'talents' of one Gary Oickle, who proves himself to be highly adept at wanking furiously on his chosen instrument, to little effect, as hoping for any remote hint of melody or invention from him is essentially equivalent to pissing in the wind, sad to say.
 Don't get me wrong; the album has loads of energy, just a certain lack of... focus, maybe.
 While not entirely instrumental, vocal appearances are few and far between, as the band (or Oickle) are clearly far more interested in just letting rip.

-The copious amounts of Mellotron strings on display here were played by David Oickle (or Bob Halsell?); it's essentially used for chordal backdrops to his brother's guitar work, although there are a few moments of near-solo playing, not least towards the end of the arse-about-face titled (Part One) Where Are We Going, which closes side one.
+The copious amounts of Mellotron strings on display here were played by David Oickle and engineer Bob Halsal; it's essentially used for chordal backdrops to the lead guitar work, although there are a few moments of near-solo playing, not least towards the end of the arse-about-face titled (Part One) Where Are We Going, which closes side one.
 And is that 'Tron brass on Solar Wind?
 Hard to tell, mainly due to the beyond-murky production, not to mention the fact that the Mellotron sits mainly in the upper registers, in a vain attempt to be heard over the ever-present guitar.
 So why haven't I given this a higher T rating, given how much 'Tron is actually present?
-Lack of originality, never mind listenability; there's an awful lot of Mellotron here, but you're exhausted by the end of the first (and shortest) track, and the album's end really came as some sort of relief.
+Lack of originality, never mind listenability; there's an awful lot of Mellotron here, but you're so exhausted by the end of the first (and shortest) track that the album's end really came as some sort of relief.
 A random 90-second burst of this stuff is exhilarating; 45 minutes is mind-numbing.

 IQ (UK) see: